Ungroup

 Function Description

-Decomposes one or more complex objects or compounds.
-The results can be single objects or complex objects.
+Ungroup one or more complex objects or compounds.
+The result of ungrouping can be single objects or complex objects.

-- The Ungroup function is applicable to line layers, region layers, text layers, and CAD layers.
+- The ungroup feature applies to line layers, polygon layers, text layers, and CAD layers.

 - Only complex objects or compounds can be ungrouped; simple objects cannot be ungrouped.

 - Ungrouping a complex object (i.e., a non-text object containing multiple sub-objects) generates multiple single objects, all of which are simple objects.
-Ungrouping a compound generates multiple single objects; if any of the generated single objects are still compounds, they can be further ungrouped until all objects are simple objects.
+Ungrouping a compound generates multiple single objects.
+If the resulting single objects still contain compounds, they can be further ungrouped until all are simple objects.

-The figure below shows a donut polygon.
-After performing the Ungroup operation, the resulting new objects are two single objects:
+The following figure shows a donut polygon.
+After performing the ungroup operation, the new objects obtained are two single objects:

-Figure: Ungrouping Complex Objects - When ungrouping text, you can choose to perform a simple split or a complete split:
+Figure: Ungroup complex object - For ungrouping a text, you can choose simple split or complete split:

 - Simple split: Decomposes a compound text into multiple sub-object text strings.
-As shown in the left figure below, a compound text composed of two sub-objects becomes two texts after a simple split, as shown in the right figure.
+The left figure below shows a compound text composed of two sub-objects.
+After simple split, it becomes two texts as shown in the right figure.

-Figure: Simple Split of Text - Complete split: Completely splits the text into individual characters.
-As shown in the left figure below, after a complete split, the result is 8 single-character texts, as shown in the right figure.
+Figure: Text simple split - Complete split: Splits a text completely into individual characters.
+After complete split of the left figure below, the result is eight single-character texts as shown in the right figure.

 - Simple split: Decomposes a compound text into multiple sub-object text strings.
-As shown in the left figure below, a compound text composed of two sub-objects becomes two texts after a simple split, as shown in the right figure.
+The left figure below shows a compound text composed of two sub-objects.
+After simple split, it becomes two texts as shown in the right figure.

-- In the attributes of the newly generated objects, the field SmUserID and non-system fields inherit the corresponding information from the source object; other system fields are assigned by the system.
+- For the attributes of the newly generated objects, the field SmUserID and non-system fields inherit the corresponding information from the source object; other system fields are assigned by the system.

-- Edit Data tab -> Feature Editing group -> General editing -> Group and Ungroup -> Ungroup
+- Edit Data tab -> Object Editing group -> General editing -> Group and Ungroup -> Ungroup

 - In the map -> context menu -> Ungroup button.

-- With the layer editable, select one or multiple complex objects or compounds.
+- Under the editable state of the layer, select one or more complex objects or compounds.

-- In the Edit Data tab, click the Ungroup button in the Group and Ungroup group under the General editing drop-down menu to perform the ungroup operation.
+- On the Edit Data tab, in the General editing drop-down menu, click the Ungroup button in the Group and Ungroup group to perform the ungroup operation.

 Right-click and select the Ungroup command from the context menu.

-- If the ungrouped objects still contain compounds, you can continue to use the Ungroup function on them until they are all decomposed into single objects.
+- If the ungrouped objects still contain compounds, you can continue to use the ungroup feature to ungroup them until all are single objects.